elsarnm/Test_Indosat/README.md

 # Test_Indosat
 This is the answer to the test given by the Indosat Company

+This test uses the Selenium Robot Framework.
 Here are the steps for installation:

 1. Install Python (https://www.python.org/downloads/) and choose the type according to your laptop
 2. install Pip (python get-pip.py / python -m pip install --upgrade pip)